rcampos0/GameEngineBook/text/02-FirstGame.md

 A base do arquivo está aqui: //assets/shark.6.blend

 A primeira coisa a fazer é adicionar um objeto Armature (Shift + A  Armadura (armature)). É importante ter o centro da armadura no "centro de massa" do tubarão, que por acaso também é o lugar certo para a origem da malha do tubarão.
 (No nosso caso, está no centro da cena nas coordenadas [0, 0, 0]).
-Para ter certeza de que entendeu direito, na visualização

-The first thing to do is to add an Armature object (Shift+AArmature).
-It's important to have the armature center at the "center of mass" of the shark, which happens to be the right place for the shark mesh origin as well.
-(In our case, it's in the center of the scene at coordinates [0,0,0]).
-To make sure you got this right, in the 3D view look at the big dot representing the center of the shark or try to rotate it using its center as pivot.
-If the center is slightly above the side-swimmers and centralized in the short side of the shark, you are good to go.
-Otherwise, you need to reset its origin with the Shift+Ctrl+Alt+C option:

-1. Move the 3D cursor to the approximate location (or to skip the next step, put it in [0,0,0] or use Shift+C).

-2. Set its X coordinate to 0-the Property panel shows the 3D cursor's exact location.

-3. Set Origin > Origin to 3D cursor.
+Para ter certeza de que entendeu direito, na visualização 3D, olhe para o grande ponto que representa o centro do tubarão ou tente girá-lo usando seu centro de pivô.
+Se o centro estiver ligeiramente acima das nadadeiras laterais e centralizado no lado curto do tubarão, você está pronto para prosseguir.
+Caso contrário, você precisa redefinir sua origem com a opção Shift + Ctrl + Alt + C:

+1. Mova o cursor 3D para a localização aproximada (ou para pular a próxima etapa, coloque-o em [0, 0, 0] ou use Shift + C).

+2. Defina sua coordenada X como 0 - o painel de Propriedades mostra a localização exata do cursor 3D.

+3. Defina Origem > Origem para o cursor 3D.

 With the 3D cursor in the center of the object, add the armature (Shift+A).
 In the Edit mode of the armature, select this bone (A or RMB on it) and move it [nd]1 unit in Z. Now the tail of the bone is in the center.
 The tail is the small extremity of the bone, opposite to its head.
 This will be our root bone, the one bone that controls all the others.